Chris Beatty | Chicago Bears

 Biography

-Beatty helped the Los Angeles offense rank third in passing offense (269.6 net passing yards per game) and No. 9 in total offense (359.3 total net yards per game) in the NFL in 2022.
-The offense set a single-season NFL record by featuring six players, including four receivers — Keenan Allen, DeAndre Carter, Joshua Palmer and Mike Williams — with at least 500 receiving yards and three touchdown grabs.
+In 2022, Beatty helped the Los Angeles offense rank third in passing offense (269.6 net passing yards per game) and ninth in total offense (359.3 total net yards per game).
+They set a single-season NFL record by featuring six players, including four receivers — Keenan Allen, DeAndre Carter, Joshua Palmer and Mike Williams — with at least 500 receiving yards and three touchdown grabs.
 Beatty was key in tutoring Carter and Palmer to turn in career years in the face of injuries to the group.

-In 2021, the Los Angeles offense ranked No. 4 in the NFL in total offense (390.2 net yards per game) and paced the AFC in passing offense (282.4 net passing yards per game) with Beatty tutoring the receivers.
-The unit scored 181 points in the fourth quarter, the second-most in a single season in NFL history.
-Los Angeles ranked fifth in the league in third-down efficiency (45.2 pct.) and paced the NFL with 22 fourth-down conversions and seven two-point conversions.
+In 2021, Beatty's first year with the club, the Chargers offense ranked fourth in the NFL in total offense (390.2 net yards per game) and first the AFC in passing offense (282.4 net passing yards per game).
+The unit scored 181 points in fourth quarters, the second-most in a single season in NFL history.
+Los Angeles ranked fifth in the league in third-down efficiency (45.2%) and led the NFL with 22 fourth down conversions and seven two-point conversions.

-Williams enjoyed a breakout season under Beatty in 2021, setting single-season career highs in catches (76) and receiving yards (1,146) while hauling in nine touchdowns.
+Williams enjoyed a breakout season under Beatty in 2021, setting career highs in catches (76) and receiving yards (1,146) while hauling in nine touchdowns.
 He registered a single-season NFL-record five go-ahead touchdowns in the fourth quarter or overtime in 2021.
-Meanwhile, Allen recorded 106 receptions for 1,138 yards and six touchdowns en route to his fifth Pro Bowl in a row.
-The season marked Allen's fifth-straight with at least 95 catches, good for the second-longest streak in NFL history.
+Meanwhile, Allen recorded 106 receptions for 1,138 yards and six touchdowns, en route to his fifth-straight Pro Bowl.
+This also marked Allen's fifth-straight season with at least 95 catches, the second-longest streak in NFL history.
 Beatty was tasked with onboarding Palmer as a rookie in 2021, who caught four touchdowns on the season.
-Of Palmer's four scores, three came in the fourth quarter, ranking second among all rookie wide receivers in fourth-quarter touchdown catches.
+Of Palmer's four scores, three came in the fourth quarter, ranking second among all rookie wide receivers.

 Beatty joined the Chargers in 2021 after serving as wide receivers coach at the University of Pittsburgh from 2019-20.
 On top of developing premier talent on the perimeter for the Panthers' offense, Beatty held a prominent role in Pittsburgh's recruiting efforts.
 In 2019, two of Beatty's wide receivers, Maurice Ffrench and Taysir Mack, combined to record the most receptions by a pair of receivers in the Atlantic Coast Conference (159).
 With the help of Beatty, Ffrench's 96 catches in 2019 broke former Arizona Cardinals wide receiver Larry Fitzgerald's single-season school record.
 Beatty also recruited and developed future Biletnikoff Award-winner Jordan Addison.

-Prior to Pittsburgh, Beatty coached three seasons (2016-18) at the University of Maryland, working with the wide receivers and handling associate head coach and co-offensive coordinator responsibilities over his final two seasons in College Park, Md.
-During his time with the Terrapins, Beatty was integral in the development of eventual first-round draft selection D.J.
-Moore, who was named 2017 Big Ten Wide Receiver of the Year.
+Prior to Pittsburgh, Beatty spent three seasons (2016-18) at the University of Maryland, working with the wide receivers and handling associate head coach and co-offensive coordinator responsibilities over his final two seasons in College Park.
+During his time with the Terrapins, Beatty was integral in the development of eventual first-round draft selection, and current Bears wide receiver, DJ Moore, who was named 2017 Big Ten Wide Receiver of the Year.
 On the recruiting landscape, Beatty's presence helped Maryland secure top-30 nationally-ranked recruiting classes in both the 2017 and 2018 recruiting cycles.

-Beatty then spent one season (2007) as the running backs coach at Northern Illinois University, working alongside Chargers Head Coach Brandon Staley when he was a graduate assistant for the Huskies.
+Beatty then spent one season (2007) as the running backs coach at Northern Illinois University, working alongside former Chargers head coach Brandon Staley when he was a graduate assistant for the Huskies.
 Beatty coached running back Justin Anderson to total 1,245 rushing yards that season.

 From 2008-10, he coached the running backs and slot receivers at West Virginia University.
 Beatty tutored running back Noel Devine to accumulate over 3,600 rushing yards in their three years together.
 Over his final two seasons with the Mountaineers, Beatty developed and instructed wide receiver Tavon Austin, who was the eventual No. 8 overall selection in the 2013 NFL Draft.